Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Move him to the car and put him in the back seat.
 You should already have a regular vet, but even if you do not almost every clinic will be willing to help you.

-A broken bone might heal up with just a cast and some rest, but unless you take your dog into the vet and get him checked out you are not going to be sure of that.
+A broken bone might heal up with just a cast and some rest, but unless you take your dog to the vet and get him checked out you are not going to be sure of that.

 Remember that your dog is like a child—he depends on you to do the right thing.
+Be responsible.

 This is the best method of applying an emergency muzzle.
 It does take some practice, however, so now is the time to try it, not when your dog is injured and needs your help.

-This muzzle is only for emergency situations, and does not allow your dog to pant normally like with a "cage type" commercial muzzle.
+This muzzle is only for emergency situations and does not allow your dog to pant normally like with a "cage-type" commercial muzzle.
 If you really need it, though, it is quick and may help.

 Watch this now so you will be prepared if you ever need it.